davidbeckonline/davidbeckonline-site/content/post/2022-08_Bondensee-Python.md

 ### Data Analysis

+Please note that this was my first data analysis in Python of that kind.
+What I am doing here might not be efficient - and it is certainly not elegant.
+For this pet project, I simply aimed to get the results I wanted to get.

 #### Get source data

 The mentioned HVZ is a public institution and with that, the data is also publicly available.
-You can download the data from https://udo.lubw.baden-wuerttemberg.de/public/pages/home/welcome.xhtml Sorry, all in German.
+You can download the data from https://udo.lubw.baden-wuerttemberg.de/public/pages/home/welcome.xhtml

+Sorry, all in German.

-Select Wasser --> Oberflächengewässer --> Hydrologische Landespegel --> Hydrologische Landespegel (2x!)
+Select Wasser --> Oberflächengewässer --> Hydrologische Landespegel --> Hydrologische Landespegel (2x)

 ![lubw-selection](/images/2022-08_Bodensee/2022-08_lubw-website.jpg?classes=border)